jennomics/WorkflowPaper/16S rDNA Sequencing and Analysis (Organism Identification).md

 ##SeqTrace

-_We recommend using SeqTrace first if only working with a couple of sequences, but if working with a large batch it might be easier to screen the samples using the RDP Sanger pipeline above and only using SeqTrace for samples of interest._
+_We recommend using SeqTrace first if only working with a couple of sequences, if working with a large batch it might be easier to screen the samples using the RDP Sanger pipeline above and only using SeqTrace for samples of interest._

 Download the program from
 https://code.google.com/p/seqtrace/downloads/list